 The two upper classes are Business and First Class.
 Business-class has award-winning dining, adjustable screens and extra magazines for entertainment, a special lounge in the airport, priority boarding, and a “comfort kit” to ensure your flight is everything you need it to be.
 The top tier class is First Class, which has everything the Business class has, plus chairs that you can recline and sleep in, plus a toiletries kit.

-The staff on Swiss Airlines has mixed reviews online.
+The staff on SWISS has mixed reviews online.
 It seems to be entirely dependent on the day and the flight that you’re traveling to determine if the experience will be positive or not.
-When I fly Swiss Air, I’ve had positive experiences, but I’m also not too picky of a customer.
-I wouldn’t let a possible bad staff experience deter you from picking Swiss Air if it’s convenient for you.
+When I fly SWISS, I’ve had positive experiences, but I’m also not too picky of a customer.
+I wouldn’t let a possible bad staff experience deter you from picking SWISS if it’s convenient for you.
 Bad staff experiences can happen on any airline; it just depends on the day!

 I’ve only ridden on First Class once, and believe me when I say it was one of the best meals I’ve had in a long time, which is saying something for being on an airplane!